fullsendalways/fullsendalways.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof. Yuzhen](https://ems.whu.edu.cn/info/1688/11106.htm), the dean of [Hongyi Honor College](https://hyxt.whu.edu.cn/) of Wuhan University.

-I plan to enter the industry after completing my graduate studies and am currently actively searching for high-quality internships.
+I plan to enter the industry after graduate studies and am actively searching for high-quality internships.
 If your company could offer me an opportunity, I would be extremely grateful!

 You can find my CV here: [Shen Qingyu's Curriculum Vitae](assets/申庆昱简历20250323.pdf)